hashicorp/terraform/website/docs/configuration/modules.html.md

 this section.

-All modules require a `source` argument, which is a meta-argument defined by Terraform CLI.
-Its value is either the path to a local directory of the module's configuration files, or a remote module source that Terraform should download and use.
+All modules require a `source` argument, which is a meta-argument defined by Terraform.
+Its value is either the path to a local directory containing the module's configuration files, or a remote module source that Terraform should download and use.
 This value must be a literal string with no template sequences; arbitrary expressions are not allowed.
 For more information on